I made an assertion on Facebook, forgetting to use scare quotes and I’ve been asked to elaborate.

 Quite a lot of people entertain the notion that Marx was right only Lenin got it wrong and hence the failure of Russian/European communism.

 No!
 Marx was right only when he described and explained what had happened.
-What he said about the ‘conquest of political power by the proletariat’ was plain wrong.
+What he had said about the ‘conquest of political power by the proletariat’ was plain wrong.
 There is no such thing as a ‘good’ or ‘right’ dictatorship, no matter how dialectical it pretends to be.

 You see, bona fide dialectics means people freely, but considerately, contradicting each-other, not submissively caving in to peer pressure or crushing authority.